skeeto/skeeto.github.com/_posts/2023-02-11-My-review-of-the-C-standard-library.markdown

 them to binary streams.

-When using `fread`, some implementations use the entire buffer as a [temporary work space][fread], even if the returns a length less than the entire buffer.
+When using `fread`, some implementations use the entire buffer as a [temporary work space][fread], even if it returns a length less than the entire buffer.
 So the following won't work reliably:

 ```c